 In addition, the MSW program has a set of program application materials: including a résumé and an applicant data form.
 On the MSW checklist and applicant data form, check "dual degree."

-Application materials are to be submitted to the College of Health and Human Services at the address found on the MSW program application materials.
+Application materials are to be submitted to the College of Public Health at the address found on the MSW program application materials.

 If accepted to the dual degree program, one letter will be sent jointly from the Social Work Department Chair and Director of the Carter School for Peace and Conflict Resolution.
 Advising is done collaboratively between the two programs.

 Please note that in order to complete the dual degree, students must be accepted to both programs at the same time (fall semester admission), complete the courses as outlined in the curriculum beginning in the fall, and graduate with both degrees at the same time.
 Students who are already enrolled in either program are not eligible to complete the dual degree.